RBonacin/DrugDeliveryPrediction/README.md

-This source code is linked to the article titled: A Machine Learning Approach Using Open Databases to Support Drug Delivery Prediction]{A Machine Learning Approach Using Open Databases to Support Drug Delivery Prediction
+This source code is linked to the article titled: A Machine Learning Approach Using Open Databases to Support Drug Delivery Prediction
 Helder Pestana, André Gomes Regino, Mariangela Dametto, Fernando Rezende Zagatti, Rodrigo Bonacin

 Accepted: